nawsailabang/Hearing-the-Dirac-Delta-Drums-Isospectrality-in-1D-Quantum-Scattering/README.md

 The order of the parameters is shown as a comment.
 For now, the default parameters are set to be what I used in the paper.

-I added a interactive tool to play around and get intuition.
+I added an interactive tool to play around and get intuition.
 It doesn't work half of the time.
 I don't know why:)